Opening Up a Treasure: The Searchers

 U.S.A. / Warner Bros. / 1956 / Technicolor / 119 Minutes / Aspect Ratio: 1.75:1

 I say "surprising" because this is a very dark story overall.
-It's full of a frontier life's extreme dangers and unpleasantness: Unthinkable fear, revenge, hatred and racial intolerance.
-It tells of horrifically violent acts, their retributive responses, and goes even further by addressing the negative psychological effects of both.
-The film is not shy of surprises in these dire areas either: We see a house full of people we've come to care for burn to the ground after an unprovoked attack by Comanches.
-John Wayne's Ethan Edwards interrupts an otherwise sombre funeral, twice shouting "PUT AN AMEN TO IT", just so he can get on with hunting down those who are responsible for wiping out his brother and almost all of his family.
-We hear the sounds of a bugler's "white knight" Cavalry (previously idolised in the same director's She Wore a Yellow Ribbon) only to see the unnecessary killing of some, and unjust internment of other, Native American innocents in its wake.
-There's Edwards shooting out the eyes of an uncovered dead Comanche, then explaining to an indignant Reverend/Captain that the sacrilegious act may not betray any belief in the Reverend's book, but to the Indians', will cause the spirit to blindly wander forever in the afterlife.
-By displaying such casual indifference, Edwards demonstrates his personal disrespect for both religions further cementing the fact that his cold actions (unlike most of those on both sides of the conflict) will be guided by neither.
-Edwards attempts to conceal his shock at being shown the trophy scalps collected by his formidable nemesis: The marauding tribe's leader Scar.
+It's full of a frontier life's extreme dangers and unpleasantness: unthinkable fear, revenge, hatred and racial intolerance.
+The Searchers tells of horrifically violent acts, their retributive responses, and goes even further by addressing the negative psychological effects of both.
+The film is not shy of surprises in these dire areas either.
+We see a house full of people we've come to care for burn to the ground after an unprovoked attack by Comanches.
+John Wayne's Ethan Edwards interrupts an otherwise sombre funeral, shouting "PUT AN AMEN TO IT", just so he can get on with hunting down those who are responsible for wiping out his brother and almost all of his family.
+We hear the sounds of a bugler's "white knight" Cavalry (previously idolised in the same director's She Wore a Yellow Ribbon), only to see the unnecessary killing of some, and unjust internment of other, Native American innocents in its wake.
+There's Edwards shooting out the eyes of an uncovered dead Comanche, then explaining to an indignant Reverend/Captain that the sacrilegious act may not betray any belief in the Reverend's book but to the Indians', will cause the spirit to blindly wander forever in the afterlife.
+By displaying such casual indifference, Edwards demonstrates his personal disrespect for both religions, further cementing the fact that his cold actions (unlike most of those on both sides of the conflict) will be guided by neither.
+Edwards attempts to conceal his shock at being shown the trophy scalps collected by his formidable nemesis: the marauding tribe's leader Scar.
 The anger that seethes within, which he will have to suppress, derives not only from Scar's offensive gesture but from the fact that one of the scalps on display belonged to his nephew's mother.
 Also worth noting in this scene is Scar justifying his violent responses by mourning the loss of his sons.
 Finally, there's a camera dolly (hardly ever used by the director) moving into a close-up (also infrequently employed) of Edwards' face.
 It's an astonishing cinematic moment, one that will forever brand the consciousness of those who truly see it.
 His chilling expression combining shock with repugnance comes after he witnesses the insanity of a few "surviving" young female white settlers rescued by soldiers from the Indians they grew up with... the same Indians who took them from their savagely murdered families.

 This final act of kindness and his safe return of Debbie to a caring and loving home will not be enough to allow Ethan to comfortably join in and enter this sanctuary himself.
 He's the guy who does what's necessary.
-It's his raw negative aggression which fuels the unpleasant, decisive actions that get's the job done but there's simply no place for it in this peaceful setting.
-He must, therefore, pay the price for being what he is: An outsider.
+It's his raw negative aggression which fuels the unpleasant, decisive actions that gets the job done but there's simply no place for it in this peaceful setting.
+He must, therefore, pay the price for being what he is: an outsider.
 So Ethan silently stands outside the family's home, watching the others' joy at being reunited with their loved ones.
 Beautifully photographed from inside the house, this amazing "frame within a frame" shot begins the film as well when the door opens to reveal the backdrop of Monument Valley in all of its Vista-Vision grandeur.
-At the story's conclusion, Ethan stands back as Martin and his fiancee pass by, then turns and walks away into the wilderness with that customarily graceful John Wayne swagger.
+At the story's conclusion, Ethan stands back as Martin and his fiancée pass by, then turns and walks away into the wilderness with that customarily graceful John Wayne swagger.
 The door closes.

 Ford effectively communicates throughout this extraordinary film Ethan Edwards' buried internal struggle.
 Ethan attempts time and again to not only deal with the horrors he's witnessed but to keep them from negatively impacting on those he cares for.
 Even at the story's beginning when he returns from the Civil War he's silent about them.
-This makes it necessary for the audience to participate in uncovering those subtle signposts of feeling along the way and help create that rich and rewarding experience its artists' intended.
+This makes it necessary for the audience to participate in uncovering those concealed signposts of feeling along the way to help create that rich and rewarding experience its artists' intended.
 There are in fact so many revealing story and character developments to take in here, even a half-dozen viewings may not be enough to observe them all.

-For those lucky enough to partake, The Searchers is similar to a magnificent investment opportunity: The more one gives, the more one gets in return.
+For those lucky enough to partake, The Searchers is similar to a magnificent investment opportunity.
+The more one gives, the more one gets in return.